 “Accessing Inquiry” courses meet Massachusetts teacher license renewal requirements for 15-hours of professional development on teaching students with disabilities and students with diverse learning styles or for 15-hours professional development on teaching English Learners.
 Link to renewal regulations.

 The online course will run 2.5 hours per week plus some additional reading.
 Participants may complete work at a convenient time of day for them.
 There will be one or two scheduled 60-minute webinars.
 (Option to watch recordings if needed.)
 Each week will include a mix of readings, online activities, and video clips.
 Each week, participants will write responses to prompts in a class forum, and reply to classmates’ posts in the second half of the week.
 Over the six weeks, participants will each find and create a text set of primary sources and write a lesson plan that employs techniques of access for English Learners.

 Please note: This is a graduate-level course.
-(Preliminary syllabus).
+(Syllabus from past offering of the course).
 All participants will be required to prepare for the start of the training by setting up access to course resources in Google Docs and Canvas, and posting to introduce themselves in the TPS Teachers Network.
 More about this assignment will be emailed after registration is complete.